Some people like fish. I’m not one of those people.

 According to a 2012 study, 36 Japanese men who took astaxanthin supplements saw incredible results.
 Their wrinkles got smaller, their skin was more elastic and hydrated and even oil production was under better control.

 A similar study was done on women (they took supplements and used a cream with astaxanthin) and had similar results.
 Sadly, that was a non-controlled study, so it’s not as reliable.
-So, it’s good to have the men’s study to back up the claims.
+It’s good to have the men’s study to back up the claims.

 Let’s get this straight from the beginning.
 Astaxanthin is NOT a sunscreen.
 I repeat, astaxanthin is NOT a sunscreen.